 LINKS ON LINKS:

-WHITNEY SMITH is the editor of The Journal of Wild Culture.
-He is a poor but friendly golfer.
+WHITNEY SMITH is the Publisher/Editor of The Journal of Wild Culture.
+He is a poor but amiable golfer.